naijasatoshi01/alstranet/README.md

 ##### Rollup Smart Contracts

-- **Rollup Manager Contract:** Manages the state and interactions within the Ethereum ZK Rollup.
+- **Rollup Manager Contract:** Manages the state and interactions within the ZK Rollup.
 It tracks user balances, contract states, and data availability using a Merkle tree.

 - **Verifier Contract:** Specializes in verifying cryptographic proofs (e.g., zk-SNARKs) for off-chain transactions and state transitions.